oapostrophe/oapostrophe.github.io/_posts/2021-05-22-arms-report.md

 comments: false
 ---

-*Building ARMS: a concise alternative for writing verbose robotics simulation languages, built with browser JavaScript.*
+*The development journey of ARMS: a concise alternative for writing verbose robotics simulation languages, built with browser JavaScript.*

 ## Project Background